3 MIN READ

 During the last shutdown, the State Department continued passport and visa operations because those functions are funded by fees, not government spending.

 We reached out to the National Passport Information Center back in April 2017 when the possibility of a shutdown loomed.
 The representative we spoke to said it’s unclear how a present-day shutdown would affect services, adding that multiple factors go into determining whether you’ll still be able to obtain a passport during a shutdown.

 3. Using Free School Lunch Programs

 Free school lunch programs will continue during a government shutdown — as long as it doesn’t last too long.
-If a shutdown goes on for an extended period, school districts might run out of funds to provide the free meals — as some districts worried would occur during the 2013 shutdown.
+If a shutdown goes on for an extended period, school districts might run out of funds to provide the free meals, which some districts worried would occur during the 2013 shutdown.

-Social Security benefits will continue going out to existing enrollees, but new applications for benefits may have to wait until after the shutdown to be processed.
+Social Security benefits will continue to reach existing enrollees, but new applications for benefits may have to wait until after the shutdown to be processed.

 5. Buying a Home

 If you were planning to use a federal loan, like a Federal Housing Administration-insured loan or a Veterans Affairs loan, to purchase a house, the agencies will still process it — depending on a few factors.

 During the 2013 government shutdown, the FHA released an FAQ stating it would still process single-family loans, though it warned that it could take extra time because of a reduced staff.
 Delays could occur for other reasons, like if you need to obtain documents from the IRS.